JunoNgx/crisp-game-lib-tutorial/README.md

 While it is possible to simply just declare this as `options = {viewSize: {x: 100, y: 150}};`, putting this behind one single constant variables will simplify the game tuning process significantly.
 If you change your mind and want the game to be square again, `G.HEIGHT` is the only one place to edit, instead of running after every single instances of the value `150`.

 We will also explore other properties of `options` along the way.
+Don't be surprised if you occasionally see strange properties enabled in the step references.

-### Step 01c: Container variable and JSDoc
+### Step 013: Container variable and JSDoc

 Next, we will make something simple, but satisfying and motivating: the stars.
 Add the following block below `options`: